-Although An Hien Garden House has undergone several ups and downs of history and the rigors of time, it, now, is still a tranquil place and a contributor to amazing tourist attractions in Hue Imperial City.
+Although An Hien Garden House has undergone several ups and downs in history and the rigors of time, it, now, is still a tranquil place and a contributor to amazing tourist attractions in Hue Imperial City.

 3.1.
 The entrance

 The entrance leading straight into the garden features a small arched gate made out of mortars and bricks.
-Along the entrance stands two lines of apricot intertwined together and providing green shade for a hot summer.
+Along the entrance stands two lines of apricots intertwined together and providing green shade for a hot summer.

-Turn left and pass the screen inscribed with “Tho” (known as longevity), you’ll reach a rectangular shaped lake filled with water lilies and their green rounded leaves.
+Turn left and pass the screen inscribed with “Tho” (known as longevity), you’ll reach a rectangular-shaped lake filled with water lilies and their green rounded leaves.

 3.2.
 The entrance screen

-Long times ago in Vietnam, we cared very much about Fengshui and Privacy.
+A long times ago in Vietnam, we cared very much about Fengshui and Privacy.
 Our houses before were just connecting rooms houses.
 No high buildings like nowadays.

 So it was very easy for people from outside can see everything inside the house.
 We needed privacy so that in the middle of the main house and the gate there is a screen.
 It is also a part of Fengshui as well.